Your New Zealand itinerary takes you to the northern half of New Zealand's beautiful North Island

 Yes, the upper North Island has lots to see and do, and you won't be disappointed.

-1) You can view your interactive route map at the bottom of the page
+1) You can view your New Zealand itinerary on our interactive route map at the bottom of the page

 2) Feel free to hire a car and use this itinerary as a guide, or fill out the form at the bottom of the page to talk to one of our local experts about a fully packaged self drive tour.